Improx/ModifiedValues/README.md

 ADDING ONE MODIFIER TO MULTIPLE MODVALUES
 DIRTY FLAG
-TEMPLATE MODIFIERS (NOT YET ATTACHED TO ANY VALUE) CUSTOM OPERATIONS, IF EXTERNAL DEPENDENCIES, SET TO UPDATEEVERYTIME COMPOUND AND NONCOMPOUND
+TEMPLATE MODIFIERS (NOT YET ATTACHED TO ANY VALUE) CUSTOM OPERATIONS, IF EXTERNAL DEPENDENCIES, SET TO UPDATEEVERYTIME in constructor or later COMPOUND AND NONCOMPOUND

 ## Previewing Values